This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Hot Springs

-The boat stops a little bit farther from the hot springs and you have to jump into the crystal clear waters of the Aegean Sea and swim towards the hot springs with their, admittedly uninviting, brown waters.
+The boat stops a little bit farther from the hot springs of Palea Kameni Island.
+You have to jump into the crystal clear waters of the Aegean Sea and swim towards the hot springs with their, admittedly uninviting, brown waters.

 The closer you get to the shore, the warmer the water becomes, until you’re suddenly in the warm embrace of a surreally brown sea.
-The whitewashed tiny church of Agios Nikolaos that sits above the brown waters only adds to this overall otherworldly experience.

 This image shows the whitewashed chapel of Agios Nikolaos, which is built on a pile of rocks in the sea.
 The water is green and it becomes brown closer to the shore.
 There are people swimming in the hot springs.